 The Adolescent Chemical Dependency Diagnostic Unit opened in 1990.
 It was followed by the Women’s Residential Program, a halfway house for cocaine-addicted pregnant women, in 1991.
 2 The Challenge Golf Course and Driving Range, the first course in the world tailored for persons with disabilities, also opened.

 On December 3, 2009, Edwin Shaw’s inpatient services relocated to the ground floor of the Falls Village Retirement Community in Cuyahoga Falls and renamed to the Edwin Shaw Rehabilitation Institute.
-3 8 The new location was not only far cheaper to manage, it provided the majority of patients with private rooms.
-About 115 of Edwin Shaw’s 271 full-time employees were offered positions at the new 40 bed facility.
+3 8 The new location was not only far cheaper to manage, but it also provided the majority of patients with private rooms.
+About 115 of Edwin Shaw’s 271 full-time employees were offered positions at the new 40-bed facility.
 9

 Falls Village closed its 36-bed assisted living unit to make room for Edwin Shaw while retaining 108 beds on the second and third floors.
 8 The structure, formerly the Fallsview Psychiatric Hospital, was acquired by Falls Village in 1999.
 It opened as a nursing home in 2001.